1Marc/marcgrabanski.com/README.md

 MarcGrabanski.com

-- Fonts
+### Fonts
 - Gatsby site uses 'Roboto Medium' font
 - Astro site currently uses 'Roboto' font
   - other potential match for Astro site is 'Roboto Mono'
   - neither 'Roboto' or 'Roboto Mono' is a perfect match for 'Roboto Medium'
   - 'Roboto Mono' seems slightly closer to 'Roboto Medium'

+### YouTube Embed
-- YouTube embed links used in an Article must go in an .mdx file
+- an embed link used in an Article must be in an .mdx file
+- params for youtube API are not fully working yet in the Astro Youtube Embed Plugin
+  - controls do not show up on the preview image

+### Images
 - images are currently located in both /public/ and /content/
   - images are currently being served from the /public/ folder
   - images will eventually be served from /content/ folder, co-located there with each of the index.md files.